 Problem is that this therapy is dependent on me being willing to face the trauma head-on.
 The other problem is that as my trauma has happened in childhood, I may not even know what the trauma is- it may be so deeply buried within me.
 I may have a sense that something isn’t right, without knowing what it is.
 I may not want to admit something is wrong as I view this show of vulnerability as making me even more vulnerable.

 And of course, remember I’m being a belligerent teen.
 If you want me to do something, of course there is a fairly large chance I won’t want to do it.
-There is also a large possibility that I will choose to bury my feelings in drink and drugs rather than girl in therapyface them.
+There is also a large possibility that I will choose to bury my feelings in drink and drugs rather than face them.
 Who chooses to expose themselves to more pain and upset, even if the end goal is freedom from these feelings?
 It is easier for an adult with some life experience to see the end goal than it is for me, who is also dealing with all the complications of adolescence on top.
 Throw this all together and if you suggest I see a therapist it is entirely possible that I will tell you where to go- and loudly.

 So then what do you do?
 What do you do with me, the uncooperative teen?
 Is there anything that you can do to help me without a therapist’s intervention?
 (While obviously continuing to try and persuade me to see one if necessary)?